 - Content is in place

 Previewing Your Site With Your Live Domain

-If you want to test your site using the live domain (e.g., http://example.com/) before pointing it to Kinsta, check out our detailed article on how to Preview Your Site Before Updating DNS.
+If you are migrating an existing site and you want to test it before pointing the domain to Kinsta, check out our article on how to preview your site with our Site Preview tool before updating DNS.

 2. Add Your Domain to Kinsta